larskrabbe/minishell/notes/readme.txt

 $$ is the pid of the shell
 if the input is just enter, it will not get added to the history for readline the exename that will be argv[0] is the input string but expanded

+lsof -p PID => to see all open fd of the process